rumoncarter/Technology-Code-of-Practice/README.md

 UK Digital Strategy
 Data Science Ethical Framework

+[/end UK template]

 8. Share and reuse technology

 Promote good practice and avoid duplicated efforts by sharing and reusing services, data and software components.

 To meet point 8 of the Technology Code of Practice your plans must show you have considered sharing and reusing technology.

-You’ll have to explain how you’re meeting point 8 as part of the spend control process or any limitations you’ve encountered that prevented you from achieving this.
+You’ll have to explain how you’re meeting point 8 as part of the digital investment process or any limitations you’ve encountered that prevented you from achieving this.

 Benefits of sharing and reusing

 Sharing solutions from your project or programme

 When building a solution consider that others may want to use it in the future.
 It’s easier and cheaper to build this possibility in at the start than at the end.
 Consider the general application, not just your own departmental application, of the specific problem you are solving.
 Other projects or programmes can benefit if you share a solution to a common problem.